alexander-hamme/_old_Tadpole-Tracker-Python/README.md

 Current Progress:

-My most recent results were achieving 7fps with accurate detection on tadpoles from a video stream, running on a GTX 1070 GPU.
+Recently reached 15 fps with accurate detection on tadpoles from a video stream, running on a GTX 1070 GPU.
 The next step is to try to optimize this process to hit a higher fps rate, and then hook up the tracking system to the tadpole detection bounding boxes.

 ###### Proof of Concept gif: